 TOA positioning is sensitive to the errors generated in the propagation, which are caused by the interference such as reflection, multipath propagation, non-line-of-sight propagation and noise in the propagation, which may cause the circles to be unable to intersect or the intersection is not a point but a region.
 At the same time, TOA positioning requires accurate synchronization between the mobile terminal and the base station in time, and the synchronization error of 1ns will bring about 0.3 meters of uncertainty to positioning.
 Nanosecond synchronization accuracy is not available in many communication systems.
 Therefore, pure TOA positioning is rarely used in practice.

 For this reason, TDOA has improved TOA technology.
 TDOA positioning does not need to synchronize between base stations and mobile terminals, but only between base stations.
-Because base stations are fixed, it is much easier to synchronize between base stations and between base stations and mobile terminals.
+Because base stations are fixed, it is much easier to synchronize between base stations than between base stations and mobile terminals.
 This makes TDOA positioning much easier to implement than TOA positioning, so TDOA positioning is widely used.

 It can locate by measuring the transmission delay difference between two different base stations and mobile terminals.
 Assuming that the distance difference between the position of the mobile terminal and base stations 1 and 2 is R21=R2-R1, then the position of the mobile terminal must be on the hyperbola with the two base stations as the focus and the distance difference between the two focal points is constant R21.
 That is, if the position of the mobile terminal is (X0,Y0), the position of base station 1 is (X1,Y1), and the position of base station 2 is (X2,Y2), then they satisfy the relation: